nature-cyj/Quandemic/README.md

 the latter one, the state of the citizens can be mixed state.
 Considering a density matrix will be a good strategy.
 Most of actions are unitary, however, swapping two citiznes lead to non-unitary evolution.
 More details are described at 'Regular Action: Move Citizens (Swap)'.
--Input : write 1(0) if you want to play 'Mixed Quandemic'('Pure Quandemic'). ex) 1
+Input : write 1(0) if you want to play 'Mixed Quandemic'('Pure Quandemic'). ex) 1

 - **Level**<br>
 The level indicates the initial number of infected people.
 However, indices of infected people are selected randomly.
--Input : write the number of level. ex) 3
+Input : write the number of level. ex) 3

 - **Citizens**<br>
 A quantum circuit with N by M qubits represents a city that N\*M citizens live with a deadly virus.